rmsk2/rustpwman/README.md

 - When the list of entry changes (after an add or delete) it may be possible that the entry selected after the change is not visible in the `ScrollView` on the left.
 Up to this moment I was not able force cursive to scroll to the newly selected entry.
 This is most probably my fault and meanwhile an appropriate warning dialog is displayed.
 - I am fairly new to Rust.
 I guess it shows in the code.
 - There is no possibility to rename an entry.
+- On a MacBook Air 2018 using the touchpad to click elements in the TUI does not work.
+The problem does not manifest itself when using a mouse.
+Using the touchpad seems to work though on other models.
+I do not think that this is a hardware problem on my MacBook and I unfortunately have no idea why this happens.